-St Mary’s is committed to advancing gender equality across our institution for all staff and students.
+St Mary's University is committed to advancing gender equality across our institution for all staff and students.

-For more information regarding St Mary’s Athena SWAN efforts, or to discuss ways to get involved, please reach out to our Head of Equality and Inclusion Projects at email@example.com.
+For more information regarding St Mary’s Athena Swan efforts, or to discuss ways to get involved, please reach out to our EDI Team at firstname.lastname@example.org.

 About Athena SWAN